wrrogers/PixelCNN-Interpolation/README.md

 ## Solution

 Feed additional information into the PixelCNN via inputs.
 VQ-VAE fits nicely in this arena since that's exactly what it was designed for.
 A VQ-VAE can be used to generate a latent vector guesses what should be in that middle slice, but at lower level details like structure shape and structure intensities levels.
 This can be done either by generating the three slices or generting only the middle.
 The viability of this method could also be tested by cheating and and gernerating images and INCLUDING the middle slice, which in turn would feed the ground truth information into the PixelCNN.

+## Additional Work

+  1. I still need to implement validation during training to check for overfitting
+  1. Need to try implementing what I call a Partially Causal PixelCNN (PC-PixelCNN)
+  1. Could still potentially try this method on 2D data for super resolution.